-IT asset management and IT service management are very closely related siblings when it comes to IT management, yet they often don’t play together as much as they could.
+IT asset management (ITAM) and IT service management (ITSM) are very closely related siblings when it comes to IT management, yet they often don’t play together as much as they could.
 While they might often reside within two different IT systems, organisations should look to bring them together to work for better business outcomes.

 ITAM and Incident Management

 Asset Management integrates with incident management and helps the incident team with relevant information such as asset owner, previous asset history and configuration details.
 Similarly, evaluate your asset health with details of past incident records.
 Many ticketing systems now will come with Asset management built in to help bring these processes closer.

 ITAM assists the service request team whenever a user places a software or hardware request.
 The ITAM team checks whether or not the Asset is available or not.
 If not available, they place a purchase request to the vendor and gets it delivered on time to the end-user.
 The team is also responsible for checking the contract details, compliance before it is delivered to the end-user.
 IT Asset Management and service request management team collaborate together to meet the SLA committed to the end user and remain compliant with the ITAM policy.